Dainiell/Dainiell/README.md

 # Hi there, I'm Ralph 👋

-**An Information Technology Student & iOS / Full-Stack Developer from the Philippines 🇵🇭**
+**An Information Technology Student & iOS App Developer from the Philippines 🇵🇭**

 <p align="left">
   <a href="https://ralph-dainiell.vercel.app/">